ItsMeNengYi/Kiki_Delivery/README.md

 # Kiki's Delivery
 ## NUS SoC Orbital 2024 Project

+This is the GitHub repository for Kiki's Delivery, an NUS SoC Orbital 2024 Project. /

+## Scope
+Kiki’s Delivery is a publicly available (ground-based) drone rental service, which allows users to pay money in order to rent drones for a certain amount of time.
+The client side app supports both Web and Android.

 ## Components
 Client Side React Native based Web/Mobile App \
 Client Side Controller Web App \